 Summing up, there are several factors to consider when choosing between metal and wooden bed frames.
 These include cost, sturdiness, noise levels, elasticity, weight and support.
-As each of these materials has its own pros and cons, the best choice for you will depend on your individual needs and preferences.
+Each of these materials has its pros and cons, so the best choice for you will depend on your individual needs and preferences.

-Whether you choose a wood or metal frame, be sure to choose a high-quality product that´s been designed to provide good support and comfort.
+Whether you choose a wood or metal frame, choose a high-quality product designed to provide good support and comfort.
 Good luck!

 My name is Kamila, and I'm passionate about researching non-toxic, organic products for the home.
 I believe it's so important to create a safe and healthy environment for our families, and I enjoy helping others do the same.